forcedotcom/mobile-ui-elements/README.md

     $ grunt dist

+This repo contains two sample webapps, `simple.html` and `index.html`.
 To run the sample app in Safari:

 ```
-1. Open index.html in an editor
+1. Open index.html or simple.html in an editor
-2. At line 55, plug in the salesforce session Id.
-You can use salesforce debugshell to get the session Id.
+2. At the bottom of the page, replace `<session_id>` with salesforce session Id.
+To obtain the salesforce session Id, follow the instructions below.
-3. At line 56, plug in the instance url of the org.
+3. Also replace the `<instance>` with the instance of the org.
 Eg. https://na1.salesforce.com
 4. Open index.html in Safari and you should be able to browse a simple list and detail of an account.
 ```